Intrigo: Death of an Author

 This film tells us that the gulf between what we want to know and what we can know may never be illuminated.

 In anticipation of the Academy Awards, we polled our contributors to see who they thought should win the Oscar.
 Once we had our winners, we asked various writers to make the case for our selection in each category.
-Here, Sheila O'Malley makes the case for the Best Actress of 2014: Marion Cotillard in "Two Days, One Night."
-Two winners will be announced Monday through Thursday, ending in our choices for Best Picture and Best Director on Friday.
+Here, Christy Lemire goes to bat for the Best Actress of 2015, Charlotte Rampling.
+Stay tuned for our Best Director and Best Picture choices tomorrow.

 The 2020 Oscar nominations.

 A review of the new Netflix crime docuseries about former New England Patriot Aaron Hernandez.

 This message came to me from a reader named Peter Svensland.
 He and a fr...

 A review of Netflix's Dracula, from the creators of Sherlock.